ra1fh/s725/README.md

  * Builtin Fujitsu Lifebook T4215 IR interface in IrDA mode (see BIOS setup) that is accessed like a standard serial port

-#### stir

-This stir driver handles SigmaTel STIr4200 based USB IrDA bridges via libusb.
-This means it doesn't use the Linux IrDA stack.

-Current status: Sending works.
-Receiving always returns bit errors and CRC errors.
-It looks like this device can't handle Polar communication correctly.

 #### irda

 This driver uses the Linux IrDA stack to talk to a Polar HRM.

 The S725X has two modes.
-The mode used by the serial or stir driver respond to request frames containing a type field, len field and crc.
+The mode used by the serial driver respond to request frames containing a type field, len field and crc.
 In IrDA mode, the watch responds to discovery request from the IrDA host.
 The IrDA stack takes care of ensuring data transmissing,